How to Choose the Best Resume Format in 2026 [+Examples & Guide]

 • Good for hiding large gaps in your work history

-• Good for changing careers
+• Good for changing careers or job

 • Good for promoting a specific skill or skill set